Is autonomous acreage mowing worth it on a 2.5–10 acre property?

 What's the minimum property size to make autonomous mowing worth it?

-4 acres is the realistic floor on the AutoAcre Buy + Manage offer against a fortnightly contractor.
-At 4 acres the 8-year cost is roughly the same as the contractor net of residual, while delivering ~3× the mowing frequency.
-Below 4 acres the up-front mower cost dominates and the decision becomes amenity-led rather than economics-led.
+2.5 acres is the realistic floor on the AutoAcre Buy + Manage offer against a fortnightly contractor.
+At 2.5 acres the 8-year cost is roughly $13,000 lower than the contractor net of residual, while delivering ~3× the mowing frequency.
+Below 2.5 acres the up-front mower cost dominates the comparison and a consumer robotic mower (Mammotion Luba 2 AWD or Husqvarna Automower) is usually a better fit — owner-bought and owner-managed.

 How is the 8-year analysis calculated?

 AutoAcre customer cost = $33,490 mower up-front + (monthly management fee × 96 months).
-Contractor benchmark = $150 per acre per month × 96 months (derived from $150/hour at 1 hour per 2 acres, fortnightly).
-Residual value of the customer-owned PANDAG G1 at year 8 is estimated at 20% of original price ($6,700).
+Contractor benchmark = $250 per acre per month × 96 months (Northern Rivers premium acreage market reference: zero-turn, fortnightly, mowing only, GST-inclusive).
+Residual value of the customer-owned commercial-grade autonomous mower at year 8 is estimated at 20% of original price ($6,700).
 Ad-hoc on-site call-outs are billed at $150 per visit and the analysis assumes 4 per year.
 CPI on management fees and opportunity cost on the up-front capital are not in the headline numbers.

 What if the residual value of the mower is lower than 20% at year 8?